Bolls-Bible/bain/django/HOW_TO_ADD_A_NEW_TRANSLATION.md

 docker exec -i db_dev psql -U django_dev -d cotton -c "\copy bolls_commentary(translation, book, chapter, verse, text) FROM 'commentaries.csv' DELIMITER ',' CSV HEADER;"
 ```

 Go to `https://bolls.life/get-translation/{abbreviation_of_the_new_translation}` and save the result to `translations` folder inside of `bolls/static/`.
 The saved filed should have thr translation abbreviation as its name and `.json` as extension.
-Then zip it.
+Then **zip it**.
 You may find examples in that folder.
 Otherwise the user will not be able to download it.

 If it times out try to get it from inside container, `wget -O verses.json -timeout=0 localhost:8000/get-translation/<translation-abbrevition>/`.